Do the 102 and 103 provisions apply to plant applications and patents?

 Prepare for the USPTO Patent Bar Exam with comprehensive quizzes and multiple-choice questions that include hints and thorough explanations.
 Enhance your understanding and confidently tackle the exam!

-To conclude, the correct understanding is that the provisions of novelty and non-obviousness are universally applicable, including to plant applications and patents.
+The correct answer is that the 102 and 103 provisions do not apply to plant applications and patents.

 Subscribe